Jeanhwea/seL4/tools/bitfield_gen.md

 ### Raw Value Access

-The C representation of blocks, wether in a tagged union or not, is a struct containing an array of the architecture word type (`uint32` or `uint64`) of the length computed from the number and width of fields in the block.
+The C representation of blocks, whether in a tagged union or not, is a struct containing an array of the architecture word type (`uint32` or `uint64`) of the length computed from the number and width of fields in the block.
 Given that the memory layout is fully specified it is possible to operate on these raw values